fufuok/utils/DOC.md

 func HumanBigIBytes(s *big.Int) string
 ```

-HumanBigIBytes produces a human readable representation of an IEC size\.
+HumanBigIBytes produces a human readable representation of an IEC size.

-See also: ParseHumanBigBytes\.
+See also: ParseHumanBigBytes.

 HumanBigIBytes\(82854982\) \-\> 79 MiB